RV park: Services

 Occasionally, Electric Vehicle owners will use the electrical facilities at RV parks to charge their cars - especially in rural areas where other charging facilities are unavailable.
 In North America, "50 amp" (NEMA 14-50) connections are especially desirable for EV charging.
 The "30 amp" (TT-30), "20 amp" (NEMA 5-20), and "15 amp" (NEMA 5-15) connections may also be used, but offer progressively slower charging speeds.
+Outside of North America, 16 amp (caravan mains sockets) are common.

 RV parks by region

 Australia

 In Australia there is generally no differentiation between an RV park and a trailer park.
 The term "caravan park" is used to refer to both.
 The term "holiday park" is becoming increasingly common, with many parks increasing their stock of on-site cabins, often accompanied by a reduction in the number of caravan sites, generally having higher quality facilities than the standard caravan park.

 Europe

 Caravan sites in Europe range in facilities depending on their age.
 Most new sites will be built to high environmentally friendly standards and have facilities compatible with the newest vehicles.

 The Caravan Club has 1 million members in Europe with around 200 self-owned campsites and over 2,500 third party certificated locations, more commonly known as CL sites.
 The Camping and Caravanning Club is a non-profit organisation which has been running for over a century and has over 400,000 members and 100 campsites in the United Kingdom.

-In France, Germany and Italy, to a lesser degree also in Norway and Netherlands, a large network of dedicated stopover sites for motorhomes has grown since about 1980.
+In France, Germany and Italy, to a lesser degree also in Norway and the Netherlands, a large network of dedicated stopover sites for motorhomes has grown since about 1980.
 These sites are called Reisemobil-Stellplatz in German or Aire de Camping-car in French.
 While these sites can usually not be compared to North American RV sites regarding size and facilities, they still fulfill the same purpose.